Skip to main content

 Background

 Mpox is not known to be sexually transmitted, but it can occur through close direct contact.
-Anyone with close and prolonged contact with a case of mpox is at risk of having the infection.
+Anyone with close and prolonged contact with a case of Mpox is at risk of having the infection.

-Stigmatizing any group will hinder appropriate infection prevention and control efforts, and will be detrimental to the identification and management of additional cases.
+Stigmatizing any group will hinder appropriate infection prevention and control efforts and will be detrimental to the identification and management of additional cases.
 The recent cases among gbMSM are likely due in part to shared social networks, as well as large events that may have facilitated transmission.

 In B.C., vaccination is available to close contacts and those at the highest risk of infection.
-Public health will follow up with individuals who may have been exposed to mpox or who are identified as cases.
+Public health will follow up with individuals who may have been exposed to Mpox or who are identified as cases.

 back to top